Can you Donate Plasma If You Smoke Weed? [2025 Guide to Cannabis Use and Donating Blood]

 can you donate plasma and smoke weed

-The qualifications for donating plasma are fairly basic, but cannabis users – even those with a medical marijuana card – worry about whether or not they’re allowed to donate.
+The qualifications for donating plasma are relatively basic, but cannabis users – even those with a medical marijuana card – worry about whether or not they’re allowed to donate.

 Before getting to the issue of cannabis, it’s best to explore the universal guidelines for donors.

-Finally, AB Elite Plasma Donation is reserved for people with type AB blood, because it’s the only universally accepted donor type.
+AB Elite Plasma Donation is reserved for people with type AB blood because it’s the only universally accepted donor type.
 Aside from having type AB blood, the requirements are the same as standard Whole Blood Donations.

 Disqualification From Donating Blood Plasma